Kristiana12/interactive-card-details/README.md

 />
 ```

 **_Note_**: The pattern attribute works with the following input types: text, date, search, url, tel, email, and password.
-NO number input!!!
+Number input type would not work.